ravachol/kew/website/site_src/docs.md

 A terminal emulator that can handle TrueColor and sixels is recommended.
 See [Sixels in Terminal](https://www.arewesixelyet.com/).

+## Playlists

+To load a playlist: type `kew list <name>`

+To export a playlist, press `x`.
+This will save a file in your music path with the name of the first song in the queue.

+There is also a favorites playlist function:

+Add current song: press <kbd>.</kbd>

+To load 'kew list fav': kew .

 ## Visulizations / Chroma

 Starting with kew 4.0, you can add visualizations to kew by installing Chroma, an app by another developer.